LingYi-Z01/Social-Media-Trend-Agent-Case-Study-MBA/README.md

 ### A Note on the Implementation

-Thank you for this excellent and well-structured assignment.
-The proposed workflow served as a fantastic skeleton for building a robust, realistic AI agent.
-I was so inspired by the vision that I was immediately eager to build a fully functional prototype upon this framework.

 My implementation realizes the assignment's core concepts within a dynamic, end-to-end application:
 *   The assignment's **"Research Step"** is realized in my code as a dynamic pipeline that first consults Google Trends and intelligently falls back to Wikipedia.
 *   The **"Critique & Refine"** loop is powered by the `critic_node` and a conditional edge that forces revisions based on AI feedback.